 Consequently, we were able to obtain a large award of both cash and a monthly income in addition to his worker’s compensation.
 He has retrained, completed his schooling, is fully employed in a job that accommodates his prosthetic leg, and leads a stable life.

-Cathy Liu, a UC Davis Doctor, was struck by a car while in the crosswalk on Freeport Boulevard in Sacramento, CA. After a lengthy trial, jurors spent almost 3 days in deliberation to come to the conclusion that the city of Sacramento was mostly to blame for the accident, awarding her $18.2 million in damages.
+Cathy Liu, a UC Davis Doctor, was struck by a car while in the crosswalk on Freeport Boulevard in Sacramento, CA. After a lengthy trial, jurors spent almost 3 days in deliberation to conclude that the city of Sacramento was mostly to blame for the accident, awarding her $18.2 million in damages.

 While it was a long, exhausting case, we are pleased with the outcome.
 According to some city planners and Sacramento residents, this particular crosswalk was notoriously dangerous and unfortunately the city’s efforts to fix it were too little, too late.
 Read more about this case at the Chico Enterprise Record.